matveyka2/auto4zapretDiscord/README.md

 Big thanks to Flowseal for "zapret-discord-youtube"

-author of "icon.ico" Discord Inc
+"icon.ico" is copyright Discord Inc.

 # auto4zapretDiscord(RUSSIA)